 Malware Threats - What Is, Types, and Examples

 Malware is malicious software that enables the attacker to have full or limited control over the target system.
 Malware can damage, modify, and/or steal information from the system.
-There are various types of malware such as viruses, Trojans, worms, rootkits, spyware, and ransomware.
-A malware might enter the system through emails, file transfers, installation of random third-party software, and nonusage of quality antivirus software.
+There are various types of malware, such as viruses, Trojans, worms, rootkits, spyware, and ransomware.
+Malware might enter the system through emails, file transfers, installation of random third-party software, and nonusage of quality antivirus software.
+As we already know what malware is, let’s understand what is malware attack.

 What is a Malware Attack?